developer-zebra/developer-zebra-site/src/emdk-for-android/7-1/guide/multiuser/index.md

 ## Overview

 EMDK for Android 7.1 (and higher) supports Android multi-user mode, which allows a device to have Primary and Secondary users, each with its own sets of apps, capabilities and access privileges.
-When running an EMDK app on a device with multiple users, EMDK is enabled only for the active user. **Apps must be designed to release internal device resources and the EMDKManager whenever the app goes to the background** and to reacquire them when returning to the foreground.
+When running an EMDK app on a device with multiple users, EMDK is enabled only for the active user. **Apps must be designed to release internal device resources and the EMDKManager whenever the app goes to the background (which triggers a "user switch")** and to reacquire the resources when the app returns to the foreground.
 This is done by listening with intents:

 * `ACTION_USER_BACKGROUND` - release internal resources when heard
 * `ACTION_USER_FOREGROUND` - reacquire resources when heard